helm/charts/incubator/couchdb/README.md

 ## Configuration

-The following tables list the most commonly configured parameters of the CouchDB chart and their default values:
+The following table lists the most commonly configured parameters of the CouchDB chart and their default values:

 |           Parameter             |             Description                               |                Default                 |